mayleyc/htc-survey-spl/ticket-automation-survey-app-22/README.md

 ## Datasets download

-Instructions on how to download the The Linux bugs and Financial datasets.
+Instructions on how to download the Linux bugs and Financial datasets.

 1. Download them from [here](https://drive.google.com/file/d/119JPHB8iizeMI2C69iN2VqpXmARoyUIk/view?usp=sharing);
 2. Unzip in the `data/` folder.